cjmDevelop/Auth-Microservice/README.md

 ## Acknowledgments

-- Built with help from Claude AI (Anthropic) for starter files / templates, and boiler-plate code, which helped me get this project started quicker & easier.
+- Built with help from Claude AI (Anthropic) for starter files and some boiler-plate code, which helped me get the project started quicker
 - Twilio for SMS verification